cellpointmobile/gradle-common/README.md

 https://git-scm.com/book/en/v2/Git-Tools-Submodules
 https://stackoverflow.com/questions/1777854/how-can-i-specify-a-branch-tag-when-adding-a-git-submodule

-- If you have deleted or changed content of "addons" directory, you can restore the state with the command:
+- If you have deleted or changed content of "addons" directory, you can restore its state with the command:

 ```bash
 git submodule update -f addons